Snakemake-Profiles/generic/README.md

 This profile configures snakemake to run on any cluster system.
 The mapping between snakemake ressources and cluster submission can be configured in the cluster_spec.yaml.
 In addition, default values are used for all rules not having the snakemake ressource paremeters.

-The units are:

-time: minutes
-memory: GB

-but can be changed.
+The units are minutes and GB but can be changed.

 ## Deploy profile